elsatch/daily_hf_papers_abstracts/README.md

-# HF Daily Papers Processor
+# HuggingFace Daily Papers Processor

 This project automates the process of downloading, summarizing, and converting daily papers from Hugging Face into easily readable formats.